 - Guide the council's activities in supporting campus assessment efforts

 - Provide evidence to the Higher Learning Commission regarding our use of good assessment practices as part of our accreditation review.

-If your program is reviewed, your council member and the director of assessment will invite you to have a collegial, collaborative conversation about your program's assessment practices once reviews are complete.
-This is a great opportunity for you to ask questions, brainstorm ways to overcome challenges, or talk about how other programs with similar interests approach assessment while the council members learn more about you and your program.
+If your program is reviewed, your council member and the director of assessment will share your program's report with you and invite you to have a collegial, collaborative conversation about your program's assessment practices.
+(See a sample report.)
+This is a great opportunity for you to ask questions, and for us to cheer your good work, brainstorm ways to overcome challenges, or talk about how other programs with similar interests approach assessment while the council members learn more about you and your program.